Young Guns II: Score

-On July 20, 2018, Rusted Wave released a limited edition of 1000 double LP vinyl pressing of Alan Silvertri's score cut at 45 RPM.
+In July 2018, Rusted Wave released a limited edition of 1000 double LP vinyl pressing of Alan Silvertri's score cut at 45 RPM.

 Reception

 Box office

 Young Guns II opened on August 1, 1990, in the United States in 1,770 theaters, accumulating $8,017,438 over its opening weekend.
-It finished third for the weekend, behind Ghost (in its fourth week) and Presumed Innocent (in its second week).
-The film went on to gross $44,143,410 in the United States and Canada.
+It finished third for the weekend, behind Ghost (in its fourth week), and Presumed Innocent (in its second week).
+The film grossed $44,143,410 in the United States and Canada.
 Internationally it grossed $15 million for a worldwide total of $59 million.
 The film was also successful on video rental.

 Critical response

-Young Guns II received mostly negative reviews by critics when it was first released.
-On review aggregator Rotten Tomatoes, the film has received a 28% approval rating by critics based on 25 reviews.
+Young Guns II received mostly negative reviews.
+On review aggregator Rotten Tomatoes, the film has received a 31% approval rating by critics based on 26 reviews.
 Metacritic gave the film a score of 47 out of 100, based on 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-The Los Angeles Times said it was “Full of sound, gunfire, fury and scorchingly beautiful landscapes, Young Guns II generates more sheer visual excitement than any Western since Peckinpah and Leone were in their last '70s prime."
-Roger Ebert, who gave Young Guns II 2 stars out of 4 stars, stated that "the screenplay feels unfinished, the direction is ambling, but the performances are interesting."
-Chris Hicks from Deseret News gave the film 2 out of 4 stars, stating Young Guns II was "sumptuously shot, very well-acted and full of potential."
+The Los Angeles Times said: “Full of sound, gunfire, fury and scorchingly beautiful landscapes, Young Guns II generates more sheer visual excitement than any Western since Peckinpah and Leone were in their last '70s prime."
+Roger Ebert, who gave Young Guns II two stars out of four, stated that "the screenplay feels unfinished, the direction is ambling, but the performances are interesting."
+Chris Hicks from Deseret News gave the film two out of four stars, stating that Young Guns II was "sumptuously shot, very well-acted and full of potential."

 Accolades

 Sequel

-In January 2021, a sequel was teased by screenwriter John Fusco who shared a mock poster for Young Guns 3: Alias Billy the Kid.
+Soon after the release of Young Guns II, there were rumors of a possible Young Guns III in the early 1990s, which would have potentially resolved the Billy the Kid/Brushy Bill theories, with Estevez reprising his role.
+Though at that time, nothing ever came of it and a third Young Guns film never materialized.
+However, in January 2021, plans of a sequel were teased by screenwriter John Fusco who shared a mock poster for a film titled Young Guns III: Alias Billy the Kid, likely as way to continue the story of Billy the Kid.
 In March, Estevez told Collider people were interested in seeing him play the character again and that a third film is "definitely in the works."

 In September 2021, more information came out about the sequel, including that Lou Diamond Phillips and Christian Slater would return to the franchise.
+In 2023, Phillips gave an update that the project was being affected by right issues, though Estevez believed that the film could still happen in the future.

+In March 2025, Estevez announced that the film, tentatively titled Young Guns III: Dead or Alive, will begin production in New Mexico in the fall with him producing and directing and Fusco writing and co-producing.
+It is unknown if the film will be released theatrically or exclusively on a streaming service.